jonchang/eol-mturk-landmark/protocol/protocol.markdown

 ![4 caudal fin landmarks](../img/caudal.jpg)

-**Caudal fin**: Mark the dorsal (c1) and ventral (c2) base of the caudal fin.
+**Caudal fin**: Mark the dorsal (c1) and ventral (c4) base of the caudal fin.
 This is usually the narrow part between the fin and the rest of the fish body.
-Then, mark the spot where the dorsal (c3) and ventral (c4) caudal fin rays attach to the rest of the caudal fin.
-You can usually distinguish the start of the caudal fin rays by a change in color or texture.
+Then, mark the spot where the dorsal (c2) and ventral (c3) caudal fin rays attach to the rest of the caudal fin.
+You can usually distinguish the start of the caudal fin rays by a change in color or texture, and it is characteristically "fleshy" on the anterior portion.